OpenLI-NZ/openli/doc/MediatorDoc.md

 the provisioner goes down for some reason, the mediator will periodically attempt to reconnect to it.

-### Pcap Directory
+### Pcap Output
 OpenLI allows intercepts to be written to disk as pcap trace files instead of being live streamed to the requesting agency.
 If you wish to do this for any intercepts, you will need to set the pcap directory option in your mediator configuration.
-All pcap traces created by this mediator will be written into this directory; filenames will include the LIID for the intercept so should be unique and easily identifiable.
+All pcap traces created by this mediator will be written into this directory; by default, the filenames for the pcap traces will include the LIID for the intercept so should be unique and easily identifiable.

 The pcap output files will be rotated every 30 minutes.
 If no traffic is observed for that intercept during the 30 minute period, no output file will be created.
 The rotation frequency can be configured.

+The default pcap file name format is `openli_$(LIID)_$(UNIXTIMESTAMP)`.
+This can be changed if necessary using the `pcapfilename` config option.
+The value for this option should be a format template, much like what is used by the `strftime()` function.
+All formatting tokens supported by strftime() are also supported by this option, with the addition of '%L' (which will be replaced with the LIID for the intercept) and '%s' (which will be replaced with the Unix timestamp at the creation time of the file).
+Hence, the default template would be expressed as `openli_%L_%s`.

+By default, pcap output files are compressed using gzip compression (level 1).
+Compression may be disabled by setting the compression level to 0.
+Higher compression levels are also supported, although discouraged due to diminishing returns compared with the increase in CPU load to compress at those levels.

 Note: a pcap file should not be considered usable until *after* it has been rotated -- in-progress pcap traces do not contain all of the necessary